pinskylab/how_we_work/working_agreement.md

 - Set and follow an agenda
 - Start on time; end on time
 - Check in regularly about the whole person (or career)
+- We will appoint a new lab "listener" each semester
+    - lab listener is expected to observe and promote healthy lab communication
+    - lab listener will schedule one 15 minute meeting with Malin at the beginning of each month   and as needed for issues and updates
+- We will have biannual lab meetings to discuss our progress/shortcomings in Diversity, Equity, Inclusion & Belonging, led by Malin
 2. Project management
 - Set realistic deadlines, revise them
 - Break projects into smaller pieces